Cervix: Childbirth

 The cervix plays a major role in childbirth.
 As the fetus descends within the uterus in preparation for birth, the presenting part, usually the head, rests on and is supported by the cervix.
 As labour progresses, the cervix becomes softer and shorter, begins to dilate, and withdraws to face the anterior of the body.
 The support the cervix provides to the fetal head starts to give way when the uterus begins its contractions.
 During childbirth, the cervix must dilate to a diameter of more than 10 cm to accommodate the head of the fetus as it descends from the uterus to the vagina.
 In becoming wider, the cervix also becomes shorter, a phenomenon known as effacement.

-Along with other factors, midwives and doctors use the extent of cervical dilation to assist decision making during childbirth.
+Along with other factors, midwives and doctors use the extent of cervical dilation to assist decision-making during childbirth.
 Generally, the active first stage of labour, when the uterine contractions become strong and regular, begins when the cervical dilation is more than 3–5 cm.
 The second phase of labor begins when the cervix has dilated to 10 cm, which is regarded as its fullest dilation, and is when active pushing and contractions push the baby along the birth canal leading to the birth of the baby.
-The number of past vaginal deliveries is a strong factor in influencing how rapidly the cervix is able to dilate in labour.
+The number of past vaginal deliveries is a strong factor in influencing how rapidly the cervix can dilate in labour.
 The time taken for the cervix to dilate and efface is one factor used in reporting systems such as the Bishop score, used to recommend whether interventions such as a forceps delivery, induction, or Caesarean section should be used in childbirth.

-Cervical incompetence is a condition in which shortening of the cervix due to dilation and thinning occurs, before term pregnancy.
+Cervical incompetence is a condition in which shortening of the cervix due to dilation and thinning occurs before term pregnancy.
 Short cervical length is the strongest predictor of preterm birth.

 Contraception

 Several methods of contraception involve the cervix.
-Cervical diaphragms are reusable, firm-rimmed plastic devices inserted by a woman prior to intercourse that cover the cervix.
+Cervical diaphragms are reusable, firm-rimmed plastic devices inserted by a woman before intercourse that cover the cervix.
 Pressure against the walls of the vagina maintain the position of the diaphragm, and it acts as a physical barrier to prevent the entry of sperm into the uterus, preventing fertilisation.
 Cervical caps are a similar method, although they are smaller and adhere to the cervix by suction.
 Diaphragms and caps are often used in conjunction with spermicides.
 In one year, 12% of women using the diaphragm will undergo an unintended pregnancy, and with optimal use this falls to 6%.
 Efficacy rates are lower for the cap, with 18% of women undergoing an unintended pregnancy, and 10–13% with optimal use.
 Most types of progestogen-only pills are effective as a contraceptive because they thicken cervical mucus, making it difficult for sperm to pass along the cervical canal.
 In addition, they may also sometimes prevent ovulation.
 In contrast, contraceptive pills that contain both oestrogen and progesterone, the combined oral contraceptive pills, work mainly by preventing ovulation.
 They also thicken cervical mucus and thin the lining of the uterus, enhancing their effectiveness.